JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_08/constrained.md

     1. Primal and dual problems switch minimization and maximization.
     2. Primal and dual problems switch variables and constraints.

 For the unconstrained optimization, we showed that each local minimum satisfies the optimality condition ``\nabla f(x)=0``.
-This condition does not have to hold for unconstrained optimization, where the optimality conditions are of a more complex form.
+This condition does not have to hold for constrained optimization, where the optimality conditions are of a more complex form.

 !!! theorem "Theorem: Karush-Kuhn-Tucker conditions"
     Let ``f``, ``g_i`` and ``h_j`` be differentiable function and let a constraint qualification hold.
 If ``x`` is a local minimum of the primal problem (P), then there are $\lambda\ge 0$ and $\mu$ such that